xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

 I have been using another strongly-typed  language,  a delightful little  language  called  Whimsical,  by  John  Spray.
-Although Whimsical is  intended as a systems programming language, it also requires explicit conversion EVERY time.
-There  are  NEVER any automatic conversions, even the ones supported by Pascal.
+Although Whimsical is  intended as a systems programming language, it also requires explicit conversion _every_ time.
+There  are  _never_ any automatic conversions, even the ones supported by Pascal.

 This approach does  have  certain advantages:  The compiler never has to guess what to do: the programmer always tells it precisely what  they  want.
-As a result, there tends to be  a  more  nearly one-to-one correspondence between  source code and compiled code, and John's compiler produces VERY tight code.
+As a result, there tends to be  a  more  nearly one-to-one correspondence between  source code and compiled code, and John's compiler produces _very_ tight code.

 On the other hand, I sometimes find the  explicit  conversions to be a pain.
 If I want, for example, to add one to a character, or AND it with a mask, there are a lot of conversions to make.
 If I get  it  wrong,  the  only   error  message  is  "Types  are  not compatible."
-As it happens, John's particular  implementation of the language in his compiler doesn't tell you exactly WHICH types are not compatible ... it only tells you which LINE the  error is in.
+As it happens, John's particular  implementation of the language in his compiler doesn't tell you exactly _which_ types are not compatible ... it only tells you which _line_ the  error is in.

-I must admit that most of my errors with this compiler tend to be errors of this type, and  I've  spent  a  lot  of  time  with the Whimsical compiler, trying to figure out just WHERE  in  the line I've offended it.
+I must admit that most of my errors with this compiler tend to be errors of this type, and  I've  spent  a  lot  of  time  with the Whimsical compiler, trying to figure out just _where_  in  the line I've offended it.
 The only real way to fix the error is to keep trying things until something works.